emqx/emqx-docs/en_US/getting-started/getting-started.md

 For Kubernetes, EMQ offers [EMQX Kubernetes Operator](https://www.emqx.com/en/emqx-kubernetes-operator).

-EMQX Kubernetes Operator is an application orchestration tool based on Kubernetes native API, which is used for automatic deployment and lifecycle management of EMQX clusters.
+EMQX Kubernetes Operator is an application orchestration tool based on Kubernetes native API, which is used for the automatic deployment and lifecycle management of EMQX clusters.
 You can refer to the [documentation](https://docs.emqx.com/en/emqx-operator/latest/getting-started/getting-started.html) to learn how to deploy EMQX using the Operator.